I love doing these monthly round-up posts.

 - Book club is a good thing.
 I started a book club and we had our first meeting on the first Saturday of Feb to discuss Big, Little Lies by Liane Moriarty.

 - I discovered that we can access free ebooks and audio books through our libraries’ Overdrive app.
-Full post to come soon – I wanted to thoroughly test the system first.
+Here’s a post I wrote about Overdrive for South Africans.

 - Podcast club – like book club, but for podcasts.
 I started a God Centered Mom Podcast Club with a friend.
 At the moment it’s just the two of us but it’s so easy.
 We agree which episode to listen to and chat every second Thursday evening for an hour on the telephone.
 If you live near a like-minded friend, you could meet at each others’ houses for tea but alas, she’s in Cape Town.